E036 Building a Business as a PhD: Starting a Business in the Pandemic and Without Cash

 In 2018, she launched a public foundation, Stichting Solaris Onderzoek en Ontwikkeling, aiming to help early career researchers find new careers in the industry.
 She also authored a book entitled “What Is out There For Me?
 The Landscape of Post-PhD Career Tracks”.

-In free time, she also blogs about careers at www.nataliabielczyk.com.
-Of course, she also owns Welcome Solutions!
+In her free time, she also blogs about careers at www.nataliabielczyk.com.
+Of course, she also owns Ontology of Value!

-00:09 Hello guys, welcome to this special episode of Career Talks by Welcome Solutions.
+00:09 Hello guys welcome to this special episode of Career Talks by Welcome Solutions.
 And today, it’s not a talk today, it’s a monologue.
 And it’s our second special episode this year.
-And I’m recording this episode motivated by the fact that many people asked me recently about, how is it going with your business?
-And how is it going developing a company, your first company as a PhD, especially in times of the pandemic?
+And I’m recording this episode motivated by the fact that many people asked me recently about, how is it going with your business.
+And how is it going to develop a company, your first company as a PhD, especially in times of the pandemic?

 01:12 If you are thinking about starting your own business and you’re wondering, well, is this the right time for me?
 Because probably the financial crisis is coming up and we live in times of turmoil, and I’m not really sure if I should try right now.
 Or it’s just that you’ve never had a company before and you’re hesitating whether or not this life is for you, maybe that helps you also in making your decision.
 Let me share my thoughts.

 01:50 And I would like to start with a little disclaimer as actually, quite a few people asked me if I’m recording from prison.
 And no, I don’t record from prison.
 I’m not in prison, not at the moment at least.
 This is quite a regular standard room.
 Don’t worry, guys, it’s not prison!